VikingMud/viking-dgd/README.md

 This repository, `viking-dgd`, contains the modified DGD (Dworkin's Game Driver) driver for VikingMud.
 It is a work in progress to update our driver to a more modern version of DGD, tailored specifically for VikingMud's requirements and features.

+For Viking-specific documentation, see:
+- [Viking Patches](doc/viking/VIKING_PATCHES.md) - Details of all modifications made to the upstream DGD driver
+- [Viking Release Process](doc/viking/VIKING_RELEASE_PROCESS.md) - Instructions for maintaining the fork and pulling upstream changes

 Please note that this is not the official DGD repository.
 For the official DGD source code and documentation, please visit the [DGD source repository](https://github.com/dworkin/dgd) and [DGD's home page](https://www.dworkin.nl/dgd).

 # Original Readme